Ekwuno/cloudflare-docs/content/pages/how-to/use-direct-upload-with-continuous-integration.md

 Add the value of your Cloudflare account ID and Cloudflare API token as `CLOUDFLARE_ACCOUNT_ID` and `CLOUDFLARE_API_TOKEN`, respectively.
 This will ensure that these secrets are secure, and each time your Action runs, it will access these secrets.

 ### Setup workflow
 Create a `.github/workflows/pages-deployment.yaml` file at the root of your project.
-This file will contain the commands you want the process to take on the request you specified.
+The `.github/workflows/pages-deployment.yaml` file will contain the jobs you specify on the request i.e : `on: [push]` in this case.
+It can also be on a pull request.
 For a detailed explanation of GitHub Actions syntax, refer to the [official documentation](https://docs.github.com/en/actions).

 In your `pages-deployment.yaml` file, copy the following content:

 ```yaml